HillaryDanan/TIDE/README.md

 ## Research Journey

 This work represents the culmination of a research trajectory exploring information processing and cognitive architectures.
 See the [meta-repository overview](meta-repository.md) for the complete research journey from BIND through TIDE.

+## Important Note on Terminology

+I use diagnostic labels (NT, ASD, ADHD) throughout this framework as communication tools, not because I believe in rigid categorization.
+These terms represent observable patterns in cognitive organization, not fixed identities or disorders.
+See [DISCLAIMER.md](DISCLAIMER.md) for my full thoughts on labels and cognitive diversity.

+TIDE demonstrates that different cognitive patterns are simply different solutions to the same challenges - each with unique strengths.
+The framework itself embodies the dynamic, fluid nature of cognition (hence "TIDE" - patterns that ebb and flow).